Proactive Live Chat: Benefits For Businesses + Best Practices

 Proactive is not intrusive: proactive live chat is a marketing tactic designed to offer assistance to your users in a polite manner.
 The key is to send messages when users actually need help, rather than bombarding them with irrelevant offers or, worse, sending intrusive messages offering help when it’s unnecessary.

 To make the tactic effective, it’s important to set up timing correctly and craft messages that welcome visitors, not repel them.
-There are actually no certain proactive chat rules, but there are some common proactive live chat practices and tips that marketers use to make proactive messages effective.
+There are actually no certain rules to creating a proactive live chat, but there are some common proactive live chat practices that marketers use to engage more website visitors.
 Find them below.

 Know your timing